vladen/contract-decorators/SPEC.md

 <a name="constract-methodnameresolver"></a>
 ## methodNameResolver
-Is a property that returns function.
+Is a property that returns function value.

 ```js
 expect(contract.methodNameResolver).to.be.a('function')